codenjoyme/apofig-blog/readme.md

   in `src/main/resources` folder and override all sensitive properties from `application.yml` file.
 This file is ignored by git.

-- Start Milvus database with docker.
+- Start postgres database with docker.
 From project root folder run `docker-compose up -d` command.

 - Run `ApofigBlogApplication` class.